CarlSargunar/Umbraco-Docker-Workshop/Workshop.md

 If you'd like to see more info about the Content delivery API, please read the docs : [https://docs.umbraco.com/umbraco-cms/v/12.latest/reference/content-delivery-api](https://docs.umbraco.com/umbraco-cms/v/12.latest/reference/content-delivery-api)

-## 4.1 Creating the API controller
+## Testing the API

-To save typing the code for the API is already created in the the /Files/UmbWeb folder.

-**Action:** Complete the following steps :
+To test the API, you can simply call a url like the following:

+    /umbraco/delivery/api/v1/content?filter=contenttype%3Aproduct

+Which will query the content and return all content of type "Product" as JSON.

 1. Copy the following whole folders from the /Files/UmbWeb folder to the /Workshop/UmbWeb folder.
     - **/Files/UmbWeb/Controllers** to **/Workshop/UmbWeb/Controllers**